bancolombia/commons-jms/README.md

 - `commons.jms.output-queue`: *Name of the default queue to send messages*.
 - `commons.jms.producer-ttl`: *Long value in milliseconds which sets the time to live of a message put onto a queue.
 A value of 0 means live indefinitely*.

+### Connection Retry properties
+- `commons.jms.max-retries`: Number of retries when the connection is lost.
+- `commons.jms.initial-retry-interval-millis`: Initial interval between retries in milliseconds.
+- `commons.jms.retry-multiplier`: Multiplier for the interval between retries.

+For more information about the connection retry properties, please refer to [Resilience4j Retry](https://resilience4j.readme.io/docs/retry)

 ### Connection Factory